day8/re-frame/README.md

 ### How Flow Happens In Reagent

-To implement FRP-ish-ness, Reagent provides a `ratom` and a `reaction`. re-frame uses both of these building blocks, so let's now make sure we understand them before going further.
+To implement FRP, Reagent provides a `ratom` and a `reaction`. re-frame uses both of these building blocks, so let's now make sure we understand them before going further.

 `ratoms` behave just like normal ClojureScript atoms.
 You can `swap!` and `reset!` them, `watch` them, etc.